Extinction135/TSK/README.md

 ## Overview
-+ Architecture and Program structure is discussed in Structure.md.
 + Gameplay and Design is discussed in Design.md.
 + Daily tasks/commits are planned and organized in ToDo.txt.
 + The history of commits is available back to the initial push.